mattmiranda/image_storage_react/README.md

 - The post request is working correctly!
 Now I need to handle the response which has the compressed image in the body as a ReadableStream.
 - I'm going to be honest, I've never worked with a ReadableStream before so I used MDN web docs (https://developer.mozilla.org/en-US/docs/Web/API/Streams_API/Using_readable_streams) as a reference in order to handle it.
 - As a final touch I'd like for the user to be able to download the compressed image.
+- I also need to add error handling for when the response is not what's expected.